 Providing identification and advice on aphid numbers in Scottish suction traps in support of the Scottish seed potato industry

 As we have over 40 years' of standardised data and specimens, our aphid dataset is also a useful tool for looking at invertebrate population dynamics and how they respond to environmental change.
 Our datasets are available for researchers, and are listed in several information gateways, such as the UK-EOF (environmental observation framework).
-If you would like to use our data or would like further information about the data we hold, please contact Jon Pickup.
+If you would like to use our data or would like further information about the data we hold, please contact the Zoology Team.

 Running an aphid monitoring programme in support of the seed potato classification scheme